Israel bombs Syrian posts over Golan attack on its troops

 | JERUSALEM

-JERUSALEM Israel launched air strikes on Wednesday against Syrian military sites in response to a roadside bombing that wounded four of its soldiers, but both sides signalled they were not seeking further escalation.
+JERUSALEM Israel launched air strikes on Wednesday against Syrian military sites in response to a roadside bombing that wounded four of its soldiers, but both sides signaled they were not seeking further escalation.

 The Syrian army, embroiled in a civil war, said one soldier was killed and seven were wounded in the air raids on three targets.
 Although Damascus condemned the Israeli attacks, it stopped short of any direct threat of retaliation and affirmed its focus on defeating insurgents.